LocalKinAI/localkin-service-audio/README.md

 ## 🌐 REST API Reference

-OllamaAudio provides complete REST APIs for both STT and TTS models when running in server mode.
+LocalKin Service Audio provides complete REST APIs for both STT and TTS models when running in server mode.

 ### 🚀 Getting Started with API